Estimated reading time: 10 minutes

 - A license plate lookup may provide information on people whose vehicles were sighted near the scene of a crime, which can help criminal attorneys locate eyewitnesses.

-Legal research tips for family law and estate planning and probate lawyers
+Legal research tips for estate planning lawyers

 Skip tracing debtors is the first step to collecting on debt as a collections attorney, but you also need to get in contact with a debtor.
 To find up-to-date contact information for right-party contact, you can use a phone append in a public and private records search engine, which allows you to find phone numbers — even business phone numbers and landlines — by searching just a name and an address.

-If you’re looking for other methods of contact and you only have a phone number, you can use a reverse phone append, which will take a phone number and provide you with lists of other contact information, like physical addresses and email addresses.
+If you’re looking for other methods of contact and you only have a phone number, you can use a reverse phone append.
+This will take a phone number and provide you with lists of other contact information, like physical addresses and email addresses.
 Whatever contact information you’re looking to access as a collections attorney, a public and private records database will provide you with the most up-to-date data available for increased right-party contact.

 - Collections attorneys can use an address history search and utility listings data to glean insight into a debtor’s possible locations and skip trace that debtor for collection.